 CMC Markets finance rates

-As of February 2017, CMC Markets charge financing if you hold positions after 5pm New York time.
+As of January 2018, CMC Markets charge financing if you hold positions after 5pm New York time.
 CMC refer to this as a holding cost, not a financing charge.
-You can see their share CFDs rates from the screenshot below, taken in February 2017.
+You can see their share CFDs rates from the screenshot below, taken in January2018.

 When it comes to holding costs for Forex trades, CMC have a different calculation.